railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 Different bases for price calculation
 -------------------------------------

-Open ERP's flexibility enables you to make prices that depend not only on prices on the product form, but in addition to the two predefined ones – Cost Price and Public Price.
+OpenERP's flexibility enables you to make prices that depend not only on prices on the product form, but in addition to the two predefined ones – Cost Price and Public Price.

 To do this use the menu :menuselection:`Products --> Configuration --> Prices Computation --> Price Types`.
 Create a new